2 Days in Skopje

 Skopje Old Town

 We wandered aimlessly for a while outside the market and only got slightly lost.
 Our offline Google map assured us we were not completely lost.
-Some of the retail shops and streets reminded us of places we have visited in the middle east.
+Some retail shops and streets reminded us of places we have visited in the Middle East.

-The Old Town is a vibrant and colorful place to explore, a maze of narrow cobblestone streets with a blend of restaurants and retail shops.
-There were several gold/jewelry stores located here alongside dress and bridal shops.
+The Old Town is a vibrant and colorful place to explore.
+It is a maze of narrow cobblestone streets with a blend of restaurants and retail shops.
+Several gold/jewelry stores are located here, alongside dress and bridal shops.

 We wrapped up the day with a kebab dinner near our hotel.
-Dinner was okay but did not wow us.
-The cost was $15.75 including soft drinks and a tip.
+The dinner was okay, but did not wow us.
+The cost was $15.75, including soft drinks and a tip.

 Di stops to see a cabbage knife cutting demo near Macedonia Square and the Stone Bridge